gordon-cs/Project-Phoenix/README.md

 This is an example of the workflow:
 - Make a change and test it locally by running it directly from Visual Studio
-- Once you are confident that it is working, publish it to rcitrain.gordon.edu
+- Once you are confident that it is working, publish it to rcitrain.gordon.edu (See notes on how to publish below).
 - As the name might suggest, rcitrain.gordon.edu is the development site.
 Use it to make sure the changes work as expected on the web
 - Once you are sure everything works on rcitrain.gordon.edu, publish to rci.gordon.edu

 Publish profiles have been set up to make publishing hassle free.
 When you publish to rcitrain.gordon.edu, the published web application will access the RCITrain database.
 When you publish to rci.gordon.edu, the published web applicatoin will access the main RCI database.
 This should happen automatically.

 To publish:
-- Open Visual Studio as an administrator.
+- Open Visual Studio as **an administrator**.
 - At the top, click on Build => Publish Phoenix.
 - A Publish Web window will open.
 You will find a drop down at the top with two options: RCI_Publish_DEV and RCI_Publish
 - Select RCI_Publish_DEV and click publish to publish to rcitrain.gordon.edu